josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

 The studies that report the most impressive boost to productivity _also_ tend to have the most contrived notion of what it means.
-Often, all they measure is how fast participants can complete a simple coding exercise, or a basic greenfield "hello world" app.
+Often, all they measure is how fast participants can complete a simple coding exercise, or a basic greenfield "hello world" app—far from a complete, let alone real-world measure.

-Which is a partially accurate definition, I suppose.
-But it's missing a great deal, including _how well_ the task was done, what might have been traded for that burst of speed, and whether the findings can actually be applied to real-world scenarios, among other things.

 But before we get to all that: let's look at those studies I mentioned.

-I've compiled a list of all the notable studies and surveys I'm aware of, and paraphrased their findings below.
+I've compiled a list of the notable studies and surveys I'm aware of, and paraphrased their findings below.

 ## Studies on the impact of LLMs on developer productivity